Southern Chocolate Cobbler Recipe

 Step-by-Step Instructions

 Mix the ingredients.
-Add the sugar, cocoa powder, flour, milk, and vanilla extract to a mixing bowl and mix to form the batter.
+Add the sugar, cocoa powder, flour, milk, and vanilla extract to a mixing bowl to form the batter.
 Spoon this batter over the melted butter, but do not stir.

 Make the topping.
 Mix the sugar and cocoa powder and sprinkle over the top of the batter.
 Pour boiling water on top of the sugar and cocoa mixture.
 Do NOT stir.